-The Endovenous Laser Therapy (EVLT) procedure involves thermal ablation of incompetent varicose veins.
+The Endovenous Laser Therapy (EVLT) procedure involves the thermal ablation of incompetent varicose veins.
 Unlike vein stripping, EVLA permanently closes the abnormal vein, thereby leaving it in place without surgically removing the vein.

 In the past few years, the use of lasers has become an excellent alternative to surgical stripping to treat varicose veins.
 If you have saphenous insufficiency you are a candidate for laser therapy.
 Using the laser we can eliminate your vein without making any incisions in the groin or stripping your vein.
 The laser takes the place of stripping.
 This procedure is very well tolerated and done through just a needle stick.
-A thin laser fiber is inserted into the diseased vein, through a small puncture which does not leave a scar.
+A thin laser fiber is inserted into the diseased vein, through a small puncture that does not leave a scar.
 Under ultrasound guidance, the laser fiber is guided up into the greater saphenous vein in the thigh or the small saphenous vein in the calf.
 The laser energy is delivered inside the vein thereby heating it and sealing the vein closed.
 The procedure is done in the office with a special local anesthetic called tumescent.
 It numbs the area very quickly.
 You are typically here for about an hour.
-You can resume most activities the same day.
+You can resume most activities on the same day.
 Wait 1 week before resuming heavy exercise and 2 weeks before swimming or using a hot tub.

 The varicose vein is no longer working and the blood has already been rerouted.
 95% of your blood is carried by your deep system and this treatment targets only superficial veins.
 Because there are many veins in the leg, the blood that would have flowed through the closed vein simply flows through the other remaining healthy veins after the procedure.
 You will never miss it.
 The loss of the diseased vein is not a problem for the circulatory system, in fact, it improves circulation.